1Zaknafein/AoE2StatsChecker_Android/README.md

-# Stats checker Android applicaiton for ranked leaderboards in Age of Empires 2: Definitive Edition
+# Stats checker for ranked leaderboards in Age of Empires 2: Definitive Edition (Android)

 The app allows for checking player's statistics on 1v1 RM and Team RM ranked leaderboards, using data provided by the https://aoe2.net/ API.